Asian markets rally as Trump signals trade talks optimism

 On Friday, China approved a foreign investment law that will abolish the forced transfer of technology from foreign firms to local joint-venture partners, addressing a key point of anger in the White House.

+And at the end of the annual session of the rubber-stamp National People’s Congress, Premier Li Keqiang promised not to let the world’s second-largest economy “slip out of a reasonable range” and pledging support such as interest rate cuts.

 The developments lifted regional equities.
-Tokyo went into the break one percent higher, while in morning trade Shanghai gained more than 1% and Hong Kong jumped 0.9%.
+Tokyo ended 0.8% higher, while Shanghai gained 1% and Hong Kong jumped 0.8%.

-Sydney rose 0.1%, Singapore put on 0.3% and Seoul climbed one percent.
-Wellington, Taipei and Jakarta were also up.
+Singapore put on 0.1% and Seoul climbed one percent and Taipei was up 0.9% with Wellington, Mumbai and Jakarta also up.
+However, Sydney ended marginally lower.

 Brexit delay bid